 - In AKIRA, the Colonel doesn't think too highly of Capitalists and their dystopian Neo Tokyo.

-- The Asterisk War: The primary villains are the Integrated Enterprises Foundation, a Mega Corp. that controls the world economy, bringing entire countries to the brink of poverty (Lieseltania included), encouraging the unethical treatment of Genestella for its own purposes using the Asterisk Festas to extend their political influence and brainwashing its own members to prevent any defiance.
+- The Asterisk War: The primary villains are the integrated enterprise foundations, a small group of megacorporations that control the world economy, bringing entire countries to the brink of poverty (Lieseltania included), encouraging the unethical treatment of Genestella for its own purposes using the Asterisk Festas to extend their political influence, and brainwashing their own members to prevent any defiance.
 For what has been seen so far, its only goal seems to be "profit at any cost."

 - The Boondocks: Capitalism is portrayed as detrimental force on the lives of everyone, with the exception of a white elite, especially on the black community in keeping it in perpetual poverty unless one decides to go "acting white" (though "acting black" isn't seen as being wise either).
 To add to this, Huey Freeman frequently quotes Karl Marx to back up his opinion.